learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process.md

 The SOLID principles are:

 #### Single Responsibility Principle (SRP):
 - A class should only have one cause to change, according to the Single Responsibility Principle (SRP).
-According to this theory, a class ought to have just one duty, which implies that there ought to be just one motivation for change.
+According to the Single Responsibility Principle (SRP), each class or module should focus on a single concern, ensuring ease of understanding and modification.

-- **Advantage**: Improved maintainability and readability.
+- **Advantage**:  This principle promotes maintainability by isolating responsibilities, reducing potential bugs caused by interconnected changes.
 Each class or module focuses on a single concern, making it easier to understand, test, and modify.
-Changes in one responsibility won't affect the others, reducing potential side effects and bugs.

 #### Open/Closed Principle (OCP)

 - Software entities (classes, modules, functions, etc.) should be available for extension but closed for modification, according to the available/Closed Principle (OCP).
-According to this principle, a system should be able to introduce new functionality without requiring changes to the existing code.
+It means system should be able to introduce new functionality without requiring changes to the existing code.
 Interfaces, polymorphism, and generalization are used to accomplish this.

-- **Advantage**: Enhanced extensibility and stability.
+- **Advantage**: OCP achieves stability by encouraging developers to create adaptable and scalable systems that accommodate changes through extensions rather than direct modifications.
 This promotes a more stable codebase and reduces the risk of introducing bugs in previously functioning code.

 #### Liskov Substitution Principle (LSP)
 -  Subtypes must be able to be used in place of their parent types.
 According to this concept, it should be possible to swap out objects from a superclass for objects from a subclass without having any negative effects on the program's correctness.
 This necessitates abiding by the superclass's compact.

-- **Advantage**: Ensures consistency and compatibility within class hierarchies.
-This fosters code reusability and allows for easier substitution of objects within the same inheritance tree.
+- **Advantage**: This principle fosters code reusability and allows for easier substitution of objects within the same inheritance tree.
+It simplifies maintenance, reducing the need for extensive modifications when introducing new objects or making alterations within the hierarchy.

 #### Interface Segregation Principle (ISP)
-- Clients should not be forced to depend on interfaces they do not use.
-This principle states that a client should not be forced to implement an interface if it does not use all of the methods defined by the interface.
+- This principle emphasizes that a client should not be forced to implement an interface if it does not use all of the methods defined by the interface.

 - **Advantage**: Promotes flexibility and avoids unnecessary dependencies.
 This helps to avoid the creation of fat interfaces, which are interfaces that contain more methods than the client needs.